sparamona/pi-translator/README.md

 What we came up with was a battery powered raspberry pi based handheld translator using Google's APIs with a Python front end.

-I wrapped Google's text to speach and translation apis in simple function calls for him to put together.
+I wrapped Google's text to speech and translation apis in simple function calls for him to put together.
 See the comments in Main.py.
 To use this yourself, you'll need a google API key.

 ```
 # Three functions: